-- Indemnification.
-The indemnification of 1 25. academy board members shall be governed by Section 10-20.20 of 3 the School Code as if the academy board members were school - board members. - 5 Section 90.
-The School Code is amended by changing Section - 18-8.15 as follows: 6 - 7 (105 ILCS 5/18-8.15) - Sec.
+- 4 Section 5.
+The School Code is amended by changing Section - 5 18-8.15 as follows:

+- 6 (105 ILCS 5/18-8.15) - 7 Sec.
 18-8.15.
-Evidence-based funding for student success 8 - for the 2017-2018 and subsequent school years. - 10 (a) General provisions. - 11 (1) The purpose of this Section is to ensure that, by 12 June 30, 2027 and beyond, this State has a kindergarten through grade 12 public education system with the capacity 13 14 to ensure the educational development of all persons to the limits of their capacities in accordance with Section 1 of 15 Article X of the Constitution of the State of Illinois.
-To 16 17 accomplish that objective, this Section creates a method of 18 funding public education that is evidence-based; 19 sufficient to ensure every student receives a meaningful 20 opportunity to learn irrespective of race, ethnicity, 21 sexual orientation, gender, or community-income level; and 2.2 is sustainable and predictable.
-When fully funded under 23 this Section, every school shall have the resources, based on what the evidence indicates is needed, to: 1
+Evidence-based funding for student success - 8 for the 2017-2018 and subsequent school years. - 9 (a) General provisions. - (1) The purpose of this Section is to ensure that, by 10 11 June 30, 2027 and beyond, this State has a kindergarten through grade 12 public education system with the capacity 12 13 to ensure the educational development of all persons to the 14 limits of their capacities in accordance with Section 1 of Article X of the Constitution of the State of Illinois.
+To 15 16 accomplish that objective, this Section creates a method of 17 funding public education that is evidence-based; is sufficient to ensure every student receives a meaningful 18 19 opportunity to learn irrespective of race, ethnicity, 20 sexual orientation, gender, or community-income level; and 21 is sustainable and predictable.
+When fully funded under 22 this Section, every school shall have the resources, based on what the evidence indicates is needed, to:

-- (A) provide all students with a high quality education that offers the academic, enrichment, social and emotional support, technical, and career-focused programs that will allow them to become competitive workers, responsible parents, productive citizens of this State, and active members of our national democracy; - (B) ensure all students receive the education they need to graduate from high school with the skills required to pursue post-secondary education and training for a rewarding career; - (C) reduce, with a goal of eliminating, the achievement gap between at-risk and non-at-risk students by raising the performance of at-risk students and not by reducing standards; and - (D) ensure this State satisfies its obligation to assume the primary responsibility to fund public education and simultaneously relieve the disproportionate burden placed on local property taxes to fund schools. - (2) The evidence-based funding formula under this Section shall be applied to all Organizational Units in this State.
+1 (A) provide all students with a high quality 2 education that offers the academic, enrichment, social 3 and emotional support, technical, and career-focused 4 programs that will allow them to become competitive 5 workers, responsible parents, productive citizens of 6 this State, and active members of our national 7 democracy;

+- (B) ensure all students receive the education they need to graduate from high school with the skills required to pursue post-secondary education and training for a rewarding career; - (C) reduce, with a goal of eliminating, the achievement gap between at-risk and non-at-risk students by raising the performance of at-risk students and not by reducing standards; and - (D) ensure this State satisfies its obligation to assume the primary responsibility to fund public education and simultaneously relieve the disproportionate burden placed on local property taxes to fund schools. - (2) The evidence-based funding formula under this Section shall be applied to all Organizational Units in this State.
 The evidence-based funding formula outlined in this Act is based on the formula outlined in Senate Bill 1 of the 100th General Assembly, as passed by both legislative chambers.
-As further defined and described in this Section, there are 4 major components of the evidence-based funding model:
+As further defined and described in this Section, there are 4 major components of the 2 evider nce-based funding model :

-- (A) First, the model calculates a unique adequacy target for each Organizational Unit in this State that considers the costs to implement research-based activities, the unit's student demographics, and regional wage difference. - (B) Second, the model calculates each Organizational Unit's local capacity, or the amount each Organizational Unit is assumed to contribute towards its adequacy target from local resources. - (C) Third, the model calculates how much funding the State currently contributes to the Organizational Unit, and adds that to the unit's local capacity to determine the unit's overall current adequacy of funding. - Finally, the model's distribution method allocates new State funding to those Organizational Units that are least well-funded, considering both local capacity and State funding, in relation to their adequacy target. - (3) An Organizational Unit receiving any funding under this Section may apply those funds to any fund so received for which that Organizational Unit is authorized to make expenditures by law.
+- (A) First, the model calculates a unique adequacy target for each Organizational Unit in this State that considers the costs to implement research-based activities, the unit's student demographics, and regional wage difference. - (B) Second, the model calculates each Organizational Unit's local capacity, or the amount each Organizational Unit is assumed to contribute towards its adequacy target from local resources. - (C) Third, the model calculates how much funding the State currently contributes to the Organizational Unit, and adds that to the unit's local capacity to determine the unit's overall current adequacy of funding. - (D) Finally, the model's distribution method allocates new State funding to those Organizational Units that are least well-funded, considering both local capacity and State funding, in relation to their adequacy target. - (3) An Organizational Unit receiving any funding under this Section may apply those funds to any fund so received for which that Organizational Unit is authorized to make expenditures by law.
+However, an Organizational Unit may not use funds distributed to the Organizational Unit under this Section to make a payment toward travel, lodging, or dining expenses.